Robert W. Jacobel

-In 2003 the Advisory Committee for Antarctic Names (ACAN) honored a number of researchers by naming a number of Antarctic features after them (see related article).
-Dr. Robert W. Jacobel of St. Olaf College was one such honoree with the naming of the Jacobel Glacier that drains into the Sulzberger Ice Shelf along the coast of West Antarctica.
+In 2003 the Advisory Committee for Antarctic Names (ACAN) honored a number of researchers by naming Antarctic features after them.
+Dr. Robert W. Jacobel of St. Olaf College was one such honoree with the naming of the Jacobel Glacier that drains into the Sulzberger Ice Shelf along the coast of West Antarctica (see related site for detailed geospatial information).

 It took some time, but we eventually discovered that the reason behind the naming of "Jacobel Glacier" was staring us right in the face.
 See the evidence for yourself!